When is swim season? October through January is the regular season. The season ends with the MTHSSA Championship meet at the end of January.

 The swim team relies on parent participation in a variety of ways.
 Each family is required to volunteer during the season.
 The team is required to provide at least four timers each meet (no experience required).
 The swimmers love snacks and gatorade at the meets.
 Some swimmers need rides to the meets and practices.
 Swimmers love treat bags before meets.
 Sponsors for t-shirts and team travel are needed.
 And I am sure there are 100 other ways parents can help make the swim season great!
 Please reach out to April via email if you are interested in sponsoring the team or have helpful ideas.

 Is swimming a school sport?
 Yes and no. Swimming is not governed by TSSAA therefore some schools recognize swimming as a club rather than a school sport.
 Swimming is governed by Middle Tennessee High School Swim Association (MTHSSA), Tennessee Interscholastic Swim Coaches Association (TISCA), and the National Federation of High School Sports (NFHS).
 Some swim meets are sanctioned by USA Swimming and/or Southeastern Swimming.
-We do not receive any funding from MNPS because swimming is not considered a school sport in MNPS.
+We do not receive any funding from MNPS because swimming is not considered a varsity school sport in MNPS.